 Now let’s find out why does toenail turn black and what are the symptoms?

-At first, the toenail appears to be discoloured and is painful.
+At first, the toenail appears to be discolored and is painful.
 The big toenail is the most commonly affected.
-Bruised, broken blood vessels cause the black, blue, and deep purple colours under the nail.
+Bruised, broken blood vessels cause the black, blue, and deep purple colors under the nail.